 PHYS 101/102 is an introductory sequence intended primarily for students on the pre-health professions track.
 Emphasis is on developing an understanding of how we study the universe, the ideas that have arisen from that study, and on problem solving.
 Topics are taken from among Newtonian kinematics and dynamics, relativity, gravitation, fluid mechanics, waves and sound, electricity and magnetism, electrical circuits, light and optics, quantum mechanics, and atomic and nuclear physics.
 An effective and usable understanding of algebra and trigonometry is assumed.
 First year students who will take or place out of MATH 101 should take PHYS 121.
 Lecture three hours, laboratory two hours.

-Div: IIL and Q; Approach: Scientific Investigation (SI), Quantitative Methods (QM); Haverford: Natural Science and Quantitative (NA/QU)
+Div: IIL and Q; Approach: Quantitative Methods (QM), Quantitative Readiness Required (QR), Scientific Investigation (SI); Haverford: Natural Science and Quantitative (NA/QU)

 Bryn Mawr, PK234